Alleman Catholic High School: Athletics

-Alleman High School competes in the Illinois High School Association and is a member school of the Western Big 6 Conference.
+Alleman Catholic High School competes in the Illinois High School Association and is a member school of the Western Big 6 Conference.
 Available for the male students are baseball, basketball, cross country, football, golf, soccer, tennis, track & field, and wrestling.
 Female students have cheerleading, basketball, cross country, the Emeralds dance team, soccer, softball, tennis, track & field, golf, and volleyball available.
 The school's mascot is the Pioneer.